 It is extremely important for a nonimmigrant to maintain his or her status while in the United States.
-Failure to maintain the terms and conditions of nonimmigrant status is a ground for removal from the United States (deportation).
+Failure to maintain the terms and conditions of nonimmigrant status is a ground for deportation from the United States.

 To maintain F-1 status, you must:

 - Report to the ISP office to have your SEVIS record Registered in SEVIS in a timely fashion: no later than 30 days after the program start date on your I-20 (new students in Initial SEVIS status); and each semester thereafter, no later than 30 days after the start date each semester (continuing students).

 - For the first entry for initial school attendance, the school listed on the visa and on the I-20 must be the same, and that is the school the student must intend to attend.

 - Pursue a "full course of study" at the school listed on the currently valid Form I-20 during every academic semester except during official school breaks, or unless approved under a specific exception, in advance, by the ISP office.

 - Make normal progress towards completing the course of study, by completing studies before the expiration of the program completion date on Form I-20.